 Unless specified differently, you should expect standard square vertical corners.
 On some tanks or in some areas it may be desirable to radius the vertical front (or other) corners of the aquarium for a better look, or to eliminate sharp corners.
 But this also makes it harder to fit nicely to a stand or canopy as there will be a small void where the corner of the tank had been taken away, unless the stand and canopy are custom built to accept the tank this way.
 One way of avoiding the (ugly) void space or having the cabinetry corners radiused as well is to have the rounded corner of the aquarium stopped short.
 This leaves the very top and bottom of the aquarium corner square so it fits into the cabinetry nicely.
 The picture here is an example of that.

 On occasion it is desirable to have corners bent on an aquarium versus seamed.
 Keep in mind that the total length of the panels between bends has to come from the same piece.
 Sheets are limited in size so the bending option is limited to the length of available sheets.
 This usually limits bends to the smaller tanks.
 Though thicker materials can be bent, the increased width of distortion surrounding the bend can be undesirable to some.
 The pic here is of ½” thick material.

 This can mean different things to different people.
-To some it means no top bracing at all (wrong).
-Some believe it is a tank with no cross bracing.
 To us it is a top which has both narrower perimeter and cross bracing, or no cross bracing at all.
 It will still have bracing around the outer perimeter.
 Either way, some people prefer to have smaller, slimmer, bracing on the top of the aquarium for a variety of reasons.
 Keep in mind that reducing the normal size bracing will most often mean that the body, top, or both will need to be built out of thicker material than it normally would to compensate.
-Two examples are given, one with no cross bracing and the other with reduced bracing on top.